Search: 3561 results

 "The happiness our nation enjoys, most noble Felix, by the wisdom of your administration, affects us too sensibly not to be acknowledg'd every where, and upon all occasions, with the utmost gratitude.

-But that I may not too much intrude on thy time, I beseech thee to hear us briefly in thy kindness.
+But, lest I too long detain thee, I beseech thee to hear us concisely in thy considerateness.

 Who also hath gone about to profane the temple: whom we took, and would have judged according to our law.